The Creation Story of Sophia

 “I sought him, but I did not find him.
 I called him, but he did not answer me.
 The watchmen that were going about in the city found me.
 They struck me, they wounded me. the watchmen of the walls lifted my wide wrap off me.”

-The Pistis Sophia goes through 13 song cycles, where Sophia moves through various stages of her repentance, reckoning with her grief, torment and shame in the aftermath of this tragic fall.
-In this way, Sophia is modeling what Jung would call “Shadow” work, where emotional expressions of the soul’s journey into darkness where, like the alchemical heating away at all that is impure, transformation is possible.
+The Pistis Sophia goes through thirteen song cycles, where Sophia moves through various stages of her repentance, reckoning with her grief, torment and shame in the aftermath of this tragic fall.
+In this way, Sophia is modeling what Jung would call “shadow” work, where emotional expressions of the soul’s journey into darkness are like the alchemical process of heating away all that is impure.

 In the words of Jesus in the Secret Book of John,